-Virtually every rival brand users off-the-shelf OEM chips to deal with digital-to-analogue conversion, filtering, even DSD-processing.
-Chord's FPGA is bespoke, highly developed and - as is evidenced by Chord's unswerving competitiveness where DACs are concerned - very effective indeed.
+Virtually every rival brand uses off-the-shelf OEM chips to deal with digital-to-analogue conversion, filtering, even DSD-processing.
+Chord's FPGA is bespoke, highly developed and – as evidenced by Chord's unswerving competitiveness where DACs are concerned – very effective indeed.

 Put simply, it is difficult in the extreme to find meaningful fault with the way Hugo 2 converts and delivers your digital audio files.